Santa Fe, Mexico City: Transportation

 Just west of Santa Fe, the Chamapa-La Venta toll road connects to the Interlomas edge city and points north.

 Public transportation

 As far as public transportation, there are pesero minibuses and regular public buses.
-The Ecobus connects Santa Fe (terminal at Centro Santa Fe) with Metro Balderas in downtown Mexico City and another route to Metro Miguel Angel de Quevedo.
+The Ecobus connects Santa Fe (terminal at Centro Santa Fe) with Metro Balderas in downtown Mexico City and another route to Metro Miguel Ángel de Quevedo.
 Additionally, other buses connect to Metro Tacubaya and Metro La Villa-Basílica.

-The area will be connected by a commuter train in 2022 on the Toluca–Mexico City commuter rail.
-A station will be located next to Centro Santa Fe, serving the entire district.
-However, the construction has been met with delays which has pushed back the opening date to at least, 2022.